Skip to main content

 Since version 5.5, WordPress includes sitemap functionality in the core.
 However, the core sitemaps lack some features that Slim SEO provides:

-• Image sitemap: Slim SEO's sitemap includes images, which makes your site appears when people search for images.
+• Image sitemap: Slim SEO's sitemap includes images, which makes your site appear when people search for images.

 • Multilingual sitemap: each entry in the sitemap has its versions in other languages, which lets search engines know to index multilingual URLs, and your site might appear when people search in another language.